IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Given that the system inertia depends on the area, it can be sensible to assign an area as a country, for example.
 The system inertia can be used for imposing a minimum synchronous power and, consequently, force the commitment of at least some rotating units.

-Internally, all the values below 2.5e-5 times the maximum system demand of each area will be converted into 0 by the model.
+Internally, all the values below 2.5e-5 times the maximum system electricity demand of each area will be converted into 0 by the model.

 Upward and downward operating reserves
 --------------------------------------